DevExpress/devextreme-documentation/api-reference/_hidden/dxGanttContextMenu/items.md

 ---

-The **Gantt** widget allows you to add default and custom context menu items.
+The **Gantt** widget allows you to customize default and add custom context menu items.

 **Predefined Items**